What is Fair Market Value?

 Zenledger uses market data from price aggregators like CoinMarketCap and CoinGecko to pull fair market value data on any transaction you perform.
 For example, if you bought 1 ETH for $1500 USD then Zenledger will set $1500 USD as FMV for that specific transaction.

-We can calculate the fair market value (FMV) at any given timestamp for any given cryptocurrency.
-We integrate with multiple third party APIs that specialize in calculating the fair market value for different cryptocurrencies.
+We can calculate the FMV at any given timestamp for any given cryptocurrency.
+We integrate with multiple third-party APIs that specialize in calculating the fair market value for different cryptocurrencies.
 So once the fair market value is determined, the problem is boiled down to basic arithmetic that our algorithm calculates.

-If the fee for trading one BTC for five XRP is one ETH and on 7-17-2015 one ETH is worth $1,600, then we subtract that amount from the $4,150 gains you made trading 1 BTC for 5 XRP.
+If the fee for trading 1 BTC for 5 XRP is 1 ETH and on 7-17-2018 1 ETH is worth $1,600, then we subtract that amount from the $4,150 gains you made trading 1 BTC for 5 XRP.